 We did some simple comparison measurements to provide graphical examples for customers to observe characteristics of new hardware.
 We used a limited test environment to accomplish this of 1 IOP with 1 IOA and 15 DASD Units (15 15k rpm and 15 10k rpm).
-We collected performance data using Collection Services and Performance Explorer to create our graphs.
-With our batch commercial workload (small block reads and writes) we observed the following around the 40% DASD Subsystem Utilization point:
+We collected performance data using Collection Services and Performance Explorer running our batch commercial workload to create our graphs.

 IOP's 2843 vs. 2844: No measurable improvements on direct attached DASD.
 IOA's 2757 vs. 2778: The 2757 achieved up to 2 times better throughput than the 2778 IOA